robinhilliard/eagl/README.md

 - [Learn OpenGL](https://learnopengl.com) for excellent OpenGL book and tutorial code.
 If the examples helped you understand OpenGL better please consider a [donation to the author](https://www.paypal.me/learnopengl/), Joey De Vries.
 - [Wings3D](https://wings3d.com) for inspiration and helper function patterns - the name EAGL(e) is a tip of the hat to this project
-- The Erlang/OTP team for wxWidgets bindings
+- The Erlang/OTP team and particularly Dan Gudmundsson for the wxWidgets bindings
-- The Elixir community for inspiration and support, particularly the [Elixir Sydney/Australia User Group](https://https://elixir.sydney)
+- The local Elixir User Group for putting up with my occasional random talks: [Elixir Sydney/Australia User Group](https://https://elixir.sydney)
-- [Cursor](https://cursor.com) and Claude Sonnet for giving me the patience to get to running code and port the Learning OpenGL examples
+- [Cursor](https://cursor.com) and Claude Sonnet for giving me the patience to get to running code and porting Joey's Learning OpenGL examples